YannickUllisch/SEA-Project/README.md

-# SeaProject
+# SeaProject - A/B Testing Application
 For this project we use the NextJS framework with react, wrapped by Electron.
 This is combined with TypeScript/Electron for the backend.
 For styling we use either TailwindCSS or MaterialUIs theming options.
 Additionally, we make use of the surveyJS libraries: Creator, Form and Dashbord.

-Demo video of out application: https://github.com/YannickUllisch/SEA-Project/assets/79836801/e99c7298-9387-413f-bacf-5d97bbd0826f
+Demo video of the application: https://github.com/YannickUllisch/SEA-Project/assets/79836801/e99c7298-9387-413f-bacf-5d97bbd0826f